Graduate Studies Associate Director

 Fulbright U.S. Scholar Award (Kenya) 2019-2020.

-Faculty for Women’s, Gender and Sexuality Studies, Comparative Literary and Cultural Studies, and the graduate certificate in Race, Ethnicity and Politics.
+Faculty for Women’s, Gender and Sexuality Studies, Comparative Literary and Cultural Studies, and the Race, Ethnicity & Politics program.

 Affiliate faculty for the Digital Humanities and Media Studies program and the Asian and Asian-American Studies Institute.

-Specialties: Postcolonial literature and theory (Anglophone and Francophone), decolonization, Cultural Studies, Feminist Studies, Cold War, film and popular culture.
+Specialties: Postcolonial literature and theory (Anglophone and Francophone), Decolonization, Cultural Studies, Feminist Studies, Migration & Refugee Studies, Cold War, film and popular culture.

 Cold War Assemblages: Decolonization to Digital (Routledge Studies in Cultures of the Global Cold War, 2019).